 All of the guitarists at least once would have desired to play a 12-string guitar.
 It is the coolest thing that ever happened to the guitar world.
 However, a 12-string guitar is harder to play.
 It is what most of us always think.

 So, the answer to this question is yes.
-A 12 string, either acoustic or an electric guitar, is way harder to play than a six-string guitar.
-The stretch of the strings is greater, the neck width and the neck thickness are different.
-Along with it, the closeness of the strings is also different in a 12 string guitar than a normal 6 string guitar.
+A 12-string, either acoustic or an electric guitar, is way harder to play than a six-string guitar.
+The stretch of the strings is greater, and the neck width and neck thickness are different.
+Along with it, the closeness of the strings is also different in a 12-string guitar than in a normal 6-string guitar.

 4 Reasons Why 12 String Guitar Harder To Play